keyboard-kat/notes-app/README.md

     "redux-thunk": "^2.3.0"
   },

-## To run this project locally clone this repo:
+## To run this project locally:
- run 'yarn install' or 'npm install' on the command line to install all dependencies
+clone this repo & run 'yarn install' or 'npm install' on the command line to install all dependencies

 ## Available Scripts